I've spent most of my life playing golf.

 A Little More British Columbia

 Many times we have crossed the border to play some of the fine courses in BC.
 We finally decided over the next couple of years to drive a bit further and play some more of the wonderful courses that we had heard about.
 In the summer of 2017, we ventured to what is known as the Columbia Valley.
-We were in stored for some great golf, however there was a hiccup.
+We were in store for some great golf, however there was a hiccup.
 Due to some work issues, Ian was only able to make for two of the five days.
 Charlie had some similar problems and only joined us for three.
-The trip was also plagued by some smoke from nearby fires, a common occurrence with our summer trips over the last few years.
+The trip was also plagued by some smoke from nearby fires, a common occurrence with our summer trips in the years to follow.
 The trip started out fine until the afternoon of the third day.
 We could actually see the smoke slowly coming in through the nearby valley.
 Luckily though, we all got to experience the five courses offered by the Radium and Farimont hot springs.
 The highlight being Radium Resort (Springs).
 After Charlie and Ian headed back to Spokane, Pat and I go continued on to play Copper Point (Point), Eagle Ranch Golf Resort, and Greywolf Golf Course.
 Greywolf is without a doubt one of my all-time favorite courses.
-The Par 6th is one of the most photographed and memorable holes in all of Canada.
+The Par 3 6th is one of the most photographed and memorable holes in all of Canada.
 I highly recommend these courses.
 They are some of the finest in the province.

-In 2018 we explored the beatiful area of Osoyoos (in South Okanagan).
+In 2018 we explored the beautiful area of Osoyoos (in South Okanagan).
 I had previously made my way here on many family vacations, but this time I was allowed to experience their golf culture.
 The highlights being Fairview Mountain Golf Club, which is a wonderful track, and Osoyoos (Desert Gold), which has a stretch of 15 holes that is unmatched in any course that I have played.
 This is another area that I would highly recommend.

 The Best Golf Resort in the World?

-Before we made our way to Osoyoos, we left in the cold, wintry month of February to visit one of the most renoun golf resorts in the world, Bandon Dunes.
+Before we made our way to Osoyoos, we left in the cold, wintry month of February to visit one of the most renowned golf resorts in the world, Bandon Dunes.
 Bandon has been praised by anyone who has ever been there, and believe me, it certainly lived up to the hype.
 Bandon Dunes (Bandon Dunes), Bandon Dunes (Old Macdonald), Bandon Dunes (Bandon Trails), and Bandon Dunes (Pacific Dunes) are some of the finest courses you will ever play.
-Also the 13 hole Bandon Dunes (Bandon Preserve) is perhaps the best par 3 course you can play anywhere.
+Also the 13-hole Bandon Dunes (Bandon Preserve) is perhaps the best par 3 course you can play anywhere.
 Be sure to check it out as well.

 We Take it to the Next Level